MRoth1910/Vesperale-Romanum/README.md

 # To Do

 - Collect all chants from Gregobase of the psalter, the proper of time, the commons of saints, and the proper of saints as well as the appendix for benediction.
+- Index these pieces as well as the psalms (the index of psalms will be complicated due to the pointing and partial repetition so to minimize page turns but to not use up valuable space)
   - Remove `--` in file name and replace with `_` (to allow for easier copying/pasting in some LaTeX editors such as in TeXShop).
 - Proofread (add EUOUAE to Magnificat endings, comment off EUOUAE to psalm endings — psalms will need this only when the psalm is not printed below an antiphon), remove space before commas, change `ae` or `oe` `æ` and `œ` respectively as well as `aé` to `ǽ` (U+01fd) (but not, for now `œ` with an acute accent)
 - Correct italics of psalm tex files (See this [issue](https://github.com/Nocturnale-Romanum/nocturnale-romanum/issues/17#issue-1714660808).)